ksahlin/NGSpeciesID/README.md

 - the input file of demultiplexed reads is specified by `--fastq`
 - the output consensus files will be saved to `--outfolder`

-To run this step on more than one sample, use a bash script with a for loop:
+To run this step on **more than one sample**, use a bash script with a for loop:

 ```
 for all files in *.fastq; do